cloobTech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes: Write a script that displays all users and their home directories, sorted by users.

 7-file: Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

+100-empty_casks:  a command that finds all empty files and directories in the current directory and all sub-directories.

+Only the names of the files and directories should be displayed (not the entire path) Hidden files should be listed
+One file name per line
+The listing should end with a new line
+You are not allowed to use basename, grep, egrep, fgrep or rgrep